Posted in

 Eventually we arrive in the old town and head to the Plaza Nueva for a well-earned beer.
 As we imbibe a Mahou, a group of teenagers on a school trip begin an impromptu sports day.
 A few relay races are followed by several games of tug o’ war.
 The kids all look like they are having fun – and this is definitely not something you would ever see in Britain, let alone in the centre of the city.

 We walk back towards the drop-off point and collect a few more geocaches on the way.
-The queue for the coaches to the ship are quite long, but move relatively quickly.
+The queue for the coaches back to Sky Princess are quite long, but move relatively quickly.

 Because we’re back on ship long before sailing, we head down to the Goods Spirits bar and collect a drink (Prosecco for Lin) before going to afternoon tea.
 Afterwards we watch our departure from our balcony – the Spanish coast is quite impressive.